How to complain about a counsellor or psychotherapist?

 You will have your journals, possibly?

-There is a website for therapists who are stuck in the process of the investigation that follows - or should follow - a complaint.
+But, a complaint process isn't necessarily going to make you feel better, or improve the therapist's awareness and compassion!
+In the name of fairness, here is a website for therapists who are stuck in the process of the investigation that follows - or should follow - a complaint.

 All ethical body members need to read this to prepare for the shock of a complaint compounded by the shock of the complaint being mismanaged.
 A single complaint by a disgruntled complainant or member of the public, however unjustified or trivial, can wreck your business, your career and for some, your life.
 This can happen to you at any time in your career.
 Absolutely no-one is immune. https://www.therapists4justice.uk/

-Because each of us, my colleagues at the charity I work for, all of us have had complaints made against us, I know the effect of a complaint very well.
+Obviously I believe that complaints should go forward into a mediation, rather than a 'blame' process because I'm a therapist who was a client who suffered therapeutic abuse!
+It isn't possible for me to see just one side of all this.
+Each of us, my colleagues, myself, all of us have had complaints made against us, I know the effect of a complaint very well.
 We work with 'high impact' cases, we also work with the stressed and marginalised parents of those 'cases'.
-Every complaint has been resolved through compassion, empathy and heartfelt apology.

 Anyway, my dinnertime is almost over.